thestrukture/IDE/README.md

 ## About project
 IDE runs as a server and is accessed via web browser.
 Being a web server, the IDE boasts a web (HTML) interface is accessible from any device on your network.Compared to Microsoft VS Code and Eclipse CHE, this IDE is very minimalistic.
 It features :
 - Web application resource management.
-- Autocomplete between different files.
+- Autocomplete between different files. ( This feature is broken as of now.)
 - Syntax correction.
 - Server process management.
 - Interactive terminal via web socket.